nlkinlock/Rminicourse/index.md

 #### Data frame indexing: logical

-- For all types of data, if we want to subset a specific value/character/factor we use `==`
+- For all types of data, if we want to subset a specific value/character/factor we use the logical operator "`==`"

 ```r